 RM: Next destination?

-HS: Paris and Morocco.
+HS: I'm going to Hong Kong in June.
 I want to go back to Tokyo soon, and India is on the list.
-I would love to go and cook there.
+I would love to cook there.